 To support the larger entities operating in Dubai, there are targeted incentives such as a refundable tax credit currently available for qualifying salary costs.
 This is a measure that supports the recruitment and retention of C-suite executives and other high-impact roles.
 Eligible companies performing research and development (R&D) in Dubai may be entitled to a refundable tax credit ranging from 30-50%, beginning 1 January 2026.

-The UAE has also partnered with other countries and signed over 140 double taxation agreements (DTAs), including the UK, ensuring that companies are not taxed twice on the same income.
-For UK businesses setting up a regional HQ in Dubai, this means not only favourable tax conditions but also having a reliable gateway to a range of markets.
+The UAE has also partnered with other countries and signed over 140 double taxation agreements (DTAs), ensuring that companies are not taxed twice on the same income.
+When setting up your regional HQ in Dubai, this means not only favourable tax conditions but also having a reliable gateway to a range of markets.

 3. A world-class business environment

-Dubai's world-class business environment is a result of its strategic initiatives, supportive regulations, and state-of-the-art infrastructure, making it well-positioned for regional HQ operations.
-One key factor driving this success is the presence of designated free zones, such as the Dubai International Financial Centre (DIFC), which strengthens the city’s position as a leading financial hub.
+Dubai's world-class business environment is a result of its strategic initiatives, supportive regulations and state-of-the-art infrastructure, making it well-positioned for regional HQ operations.
+One key factor driving its success as a global business hub is the presence of designated free zones, such as the Dubai International Financial Centre (DIFC).

 With benefits such as 100% foreign ownership and full repatriation of profits, Dubai has over 20 free zones catering to different industry needs.
-UK companies may consider setting up in popular free zones in Dubai like the:
+You may consider setting up your business in popular free zones such as the:

 4. Access to talent and expertise